tlhutch/test-playbooks/docs/testplan-2.4.0.md

     * [ ] centos 7.1

 #### Upgrade installer
-1. Upgrade completes on all supported platforms from `2.2.*`
+1. Upgrade completes on all supported platforms from `2.3.*`
     * [ ] ubuntu-12.04
     * [ ] ubuntu-14.04
     * [ ] rhel-6.5
     * [ ] rhel-7.0
     * [ ] centos-6.5
     * [ ] centos-7.0
-1. Upgrade completes on all supported platforms from `2.1.*`
+1. Upgrade completes on all supported platforms from `2.2.*`
     * [ ] ubuntu-12.04
     * [ ] ubuntu-14.04
     * [ ] rhel-6.5